Vyral/base-template/_posts/2020-12-22-where-are-the-best-christmas-lights-in-st--george-utah.md

 {% include youtube.html %}

 It truly is the most wonderful time of the year\!
-Yes the traffic is out of control and don’t even THINK about trying to go to Wal-mart or Costco mid-day\!
+Yes the traffic is out of control and don’t even THINK about trying to go to Walmart or Costco mid-day\!
 But the music, energy, and LIGHTS are amazing ANY year, and just what our spirits needed this year.

 Today we’ll take you on a quick tour of three of the BEST spots to enjoy Christmas lights in my hometown of St. George, Utah\!